Skip to content

 DANGER

-When creating a reservation, the net_rate and currency_code passed should be the same as the response in /v1/ticket/:ticket_id.
+When creating a reservation, the net_rate and currency_code passed should be the same as the response from /v1/ticket/:ticket_id.

 This is to ensure that your reservation matches your expectations and there is no doubt about the price.